gjsify/doc/packages/typedoc-plugin-remote-search/README.md

       --port      Port of the search server             [number] [default: 3024] --hostname  A domain name or IP address of the search server [string] [default: "localhost"]
-      --noServe   Set this value to true if the generated documentation should not be served                        [string] [default: false]
+      --no-serve  Set this value to true if the generated documentation should not be served                        [string] [default: false]
+      --limit     Limit of the search result (there is no limit when the value is 0)                                   [number] [default: 10]
-      --help      Show help
+      --help      Show help                                            [boolean]
 ```

 To see how the search works on the web server you can open the following URL with `any search term` in your browser: [localhost:3024/search/any search term](http://localhost:3024/search/any%20search%20term).